SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### Pod stuck in `ContainerCreating` state

-If you are seeing a pod stuck in the `ContainerCreating` state and seeing logs like
+If you are seeing a pod stuck in the `ContainerCreating` state and seeing logs like this:

 ```sh
 Warning  FailedCreatePodSandBox  29s   kubelet, ip-172-20-87-45.us-west-1.compute.internal  Failed create pod sandbox: rpc error: code = DeadlineExceeded desc = context deadline exceeded